weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (10 of 26)

-Returns an [`LocalDateAssertions`](../LocalDateAssertions.md) object that can be used to assert an LocalDate.
+Returns a [`LocalDateAssertions`](../LocalDateAssertions.md) object that can be used to assert a LocalDate.

 ```csharp
 public static LocalDateAssertions Should(this LocalDate localDate)